Castle Rock Lake

 Castle Rock Lake is an artificial lake on the Wisconsin River.
 It is located in central Wisconsin in Adams County and Juneau County.
 The lake has an inflow from Petenwell Lake, Yellow River, Big Roche a Cri., and Klien Creek.
 It has a surface area of 16640 acre and its depth varies from 8-20 ft in most places, with area in the old river beds reaching as deep as 35 ft.

 Castle Rock Lake is the fourth largest lake in Wisconsin, it covers sixteen thousand acres, and has approximately seventy miles of shoreline.
 Castle Rock Lake is home to a large variety of fish, birds, and many other organisms.
-The large body of water attracts many people to the area as well, it provides a great space for recreational hobbies such as: bird watching, boating, fishing, and recreational water sports.
+The large body of water attracts many people to the area as well, it provides for recreational hobbies such as: bird watching, boating, fishing, and recreational water sports.

 History

 Castle Rock Lake is situated within the ancient bed of Glacial Lake Wisconsin.
 Prior to the completion of the Castle Rock Dam in 1951, the area held farmlands, vast prairies, and forested knolls separated by the Wisconsin River.

 The Wisconsin River Valley supported human life for over 10,000 years, and was inhabited by Indigenous Ho-Chunk and Menominee people.
 The landscape surrounding Castle Rock Lake has several prehistoric antiquities, mainly the Effigy mounds and Petroglyphs at Roche-A-Cri Rock.
 The mounds take on the form of multiple shapes and creatures; including crests, panthers, and outstretched birds.
 They varied in size, both in height and width, some extending as far as a football field.
 Selected mounds have been known to be grave sites for people or tools; while others hold no purpose other than to be a magnificent earthwork to look upon.
 Just northeast of Castle Rock Lake, a large out of place rock formation can be seen, Roche-A-Chi Rock.
 On the southwest face, a cave holds ancient artwork.
 The artwork varies in drawings including birds, canoes, animal tracks, phases of the moon, and man.
 Archeologists claim that the pictures were painted after 900 A.D.
 The Ho-Chunk people were believed to have used these portrayals for an assortment of purposes including record keeping, storytelling and even politics.
 While the exact translation may have been lost, similar to the effigy mounds, they both tell a unique history about the people who first inhabited the area around Castle Rock Lake.

 Castle Rock Lake was created as the result of a hydropower project initiated by the Wisconsin River Power Company (WRPCO) in tandem with the related Petenwell Dam and Reservoir to dam the Wisconsin River.
 Construction of the Castle Rock Dam was started in 1947 and completed 4 years later in 1951.
 The dam is 11.6 m high, 5,700 m long at is crest, with a maximum water capacity of 175,000 acre-ft.